Upper Hutt City Football (UHCF), as the club is now known, was formed following the amalgamation of three separate football clubs.

 Upper Hutt City Soccer became Upper Hutt City Football in 2011.

 Construction of an astro-turf facility at Maidstone Park began December 2011, with members of Upper Hutt City Football formally agreeing at a Special General Meeting late 2012, to move its primary base from Harcourt Park to Maidstone Turf for the start of the 2013 season.
-The Club will retain Harcourt Park clubrooms for this playing season.
+The Club initially retained the Harcourt Park clubrooms before selling to the Moonshine Rod and Custom Club.
+Social and Masters football club games are still held at the Harcourt Park pitches.

 In the beginning…